-Section 62.
+Section 61.
 Ground-Based Operations.
-Those timber sale areas, or portions thereof, where ground yarding has been approved in the Operations Plan, are subject to the following restrictions, unless otherwise approved in writing by STATE:
+Those timber sale areas, or portions thereof, where ground yarding has been approved in the Operations Plan are subject to the following restrictions, unless otherwise approved in writing by STATE:

-- (a) PURCHASER has the option of (1) or (2): - (1) Using any Type of ground-based equipment.
+- (a) PURCHASER has the option of (1) or (2): - (1) Using any type of ground-based equipment.
 However, PURCHASER must limit skid roads and trails used to 10 percent of the ground yarded area and restrict equipment operations to these skid roads and trails. - (2) Using ground-based equipment of 6 pounds per square inch or less of ground pressure.
 However, PURCHASER must limit soil disturbance (removal or displacement of litter and topsoil) to no more than 10 percent of the ground yarded area. - (b) Preexisting skid roads and trails shall be used whenever possible, and soil disturbance or construction of new skid roads and trails shall be limited to that necessary to log the area.
-Total area of soil disturbance of old and new skid roads and trails used shall not exceed 10 percent of the ground yarded area. - (c) Operations shall not be conducted under conditions where soils are rutted or excavated to a depth of 12 inches or more. - (d) Equipment shall not operate on slopes greater than 30 percent.
-Written approval may be granted for short distances on slopes exceeding 30 percent when, in the opinion of STATE, it would be unreasonable to yard by pulling line. - (e) Prior to the beginning of felling operations, PURCHASER shall mark the locations on the ground of all skid roads, subject to STATE approval.
-Felling shall be "to lead" to those marked trails and those trail locations adhered to.
+Total area of soil disturbance of old and new skid roads and trails used shall not exceed 10 percent of the ground yarded area. - (c) Operations shall not be conducted under conditions where soils are rutted or excavated to a depth of 6 inches or more. - (d) Equipment shall not operate on slopes greater than 35 percent.
+Written approval may be granted for short distances on slopes exceeding 35 percent when, in the opinion of STATE, it would be unreasonable to yard by pulling line.